The Perfect Spicy Colombian Sauce (Ají Picante) for Empanadas

 aji in a jar with cilantro, freshly cut lime and sliced jalapeños.

-Is Aji Picante Mild or Spicy?
+Is Aji Picante Spicy or Mild?

 Aji picante empanada dipping sauce in a jar and ingredients